LucaLanzo/Blockchain-Crowdfunding/README.md

 ## How to use Blockfunding
 ### Smart Contract
-Start a Ganache instance and connect it to localhost:8545 Use truffle to compile the smart contract and deploy it to the blockchain Import a couple of test accounts from Ganache to MetaMask
+Start a Ganache instance and connect it to localhost:8545.
+Use truffle to compile the smart contract and deploy it to the blockchain.
+Import a couple of test accounts from Ganache to MetaMask.

 ### Frontend
-Start the frontend using the react scripts or npm run start Once on the site, connect your wallet account/accounts with the website
+Start the frontend using the react scripts or npm run start.
+Once on the site, connect your wallet account/accounts with the website.

 The frontend is now ready